 For crispy and tender cookie texture, I suggest keeping other ingredients constant and following the baking process.
 If you must, you can substitute baking soda with baking powder but double the amount of baking powder.

-Okay okay, if you insist!
-To make really thin and crispy gingerbread cookies, roll the last piece of dough 1mm-2mm thick.
+To make really thin and crispy gingerbread cookies, roll the last piece of dough 2mm thick.
 Bake the cookies 200C for few minutes without blinking your eyes!
-If you want to make a whole batch of thin cookies, use a little less egg & leavening as mentioned to achieve even crisper cookies.
+If you want to make a whole batch of thin cookies, use little less egg & leavening as mentioned to achieve even crisper cookies.
 Baking really thin crispy gingerbread cookie variation is advanced, I recommend you bake this recipe the normal way first.

 Originally my mom has written that the dough shapes should be 0,5cm thick.
 Well, that’s too thick for me!
 I prefer the 0,3cm thickness and a steady rise at lower oven temperature.